A strong counterexample to the log canonical Beauville--Bogomolov decomposition: Introduction

 \section{Introduction}

 Throughout this paper we work over the field $\mathbb C$ of complex numbers.

 Smooth projective varieties with torsion canonical divisor are one of the fundamental classes of varieties studied in birational geometry.
 The Beauville--Bogomolov decomposition provides a structure theorem for these varieties.
-It asserts that a smooth $K$-trivial variety can be decomposed, possibly after an étale cover, into a product of abelian varieties, strict Calabi--Yau varieties, and irreducible holomorphic symplectic varieties \cites{Bog74, Beau83}.
-In particular, the Albanese morphism of a variety with trivial canonical divisor is isotrivial, as first shown by Calabi \cite{Cal57}.
+It asserts that a smooth $K$-trivial variety can be decomposed, possibly after an étale cover, into a product of abelian varieties, strict Calabi--Yau varieties, and irreducible holomorphic symplectic varieties \cite{Bog74, Beau83}.
+From this one can deduce the statement that is sometimes called the weak Beauville--Bogomolov decomposition: the Albanese morphism of a variety with trivial canonical divisor is isotrivial.
+This was first established by Calabi \cite{Cal57}.
 The isotriviality of the Albanese morphism has been extended by Cao \cite{Cao19} to the case of smooth projective varieties with nef anti-canonical divisor.
-This has later been applied by Cao and H\"{o}ring \cite{CH19} to establish a decomposition of their universal cover.
+This result has later been applied by Cao and H\"{o}ring \cite{CH19} to establish a Beauville--Bogomolov type decomposition of their universal cover.

+From the perspective of the classification theory of varieties, a decomposition theorem for smooth projective varieties with trivial canonical class is not sufficient.
+One would need variants allowing mild singularities (e.g., klt or log canonical).
+In fact, such varieties are one of the main building blocks of the final outputs of the Minimal Modeal Program (MMP), singular Fano varieties and canonically polarized varieties being the other two.

-From the perspective of the Minimal Model Program (MMP) it is natural to consider varieties with mild singularities (e.g., klt or log canonical) and trivial canonical class.
-In the series of articles \cites{GKP16, Dru18, GGK19, HP19}, an analog of the Beauville--Bogomolov decomposition for projective varieties with klt singularities and numerically trivial canonical class has been obtained.
-This result has been partially extended to the case of klt pairs with nef anti-canonical class in \cites{CCM, PZ19, MW21}, and it can be summarized by the following structure theorem.
+Following this motivation, in the series of articles \cite{GKP16, Dru18, GGK19, HP19}, an analog of the Beauville--Bogomolov decomposition for projective varieties with klt singularities and numerically trivial canonical class has been obtained.
+This result has been partially extended to the case of klt pairs with nef anti-canonical class in \cite{CCM, PZ19, MW21}, and it can be summarized by the following structure theorem.

-\begin{thmA}[Decomposition theorem for klt pairs with nef anti-canonical divisor] Let $(X, \Delta)$ be a projective klt pair such that $-(K_X+\Delta)$ is nef.
-The following statements hold: \begin{enumerate} \item the Albanese morphism $\alb_X \colon (X, \Delta) \to \Alb_X$ is an isotrivial morphism for the pair $(X,\Delta)$ and has connected fibers; and
+\begin{thmA}[Decomposition theorem for klt pairs with nef anti-canonical divisor] \cite{GKP16, Dru18, GGK19, HP19,CCM, PZ19, MW21} Let $(X, \Delta)$ be a projective klt pair such that $-(K_X+\Delta)$ is nef.
+The following statements hold: \begin{enumerate} \item the Albanese morphism $\alb_X \colon (X, \Delta) \to \Alb_X$ is an isotrivial morphism for the pair $(X,\Delta)$ and has connected fibers;